-Here are some design solutions to ensure that your waiting room space is safe and comfortable for patients while ensuring that seats aren’t wasted:
+Here are some design solutions to ensure that your waiting room space is safe and comfortable for patients while ensuring that seats aren’t wasted.

-Use a mix of seating styles – single chairs, loveseats for those that arrive with a companion, hip chairs which offer a higher seat for those with mobility issues, bariatric seating for larger patients and perhaps a round table with chairs for families.
+Consider providing single chairs, love seats for those who arrive with a companion, hip chairs that offer a higher seat for anyone with mobility issues, bariatric seating for larger visitors, and perhaps a round table with chairs for families.
 Benches near entry doors create a safe place to wait for transportation or a companion.